-- Objective: Treatment services will continue to be provided for individuals with cooccurring disorders (mental illness and substance abuse)) in all 15 community mental health center regions. - Strategy: The Bureau of Alcohol and Drug Abuse will continue to allocate funds to each of the 15 regional community mental health centers specifically earmarked for the provision of substance abuse treatment services for individuals with co-occurring disorders (mental illness and substance abuse) as well as staff training regarding the provision of these services. - Indicator: The number of CMHCs in which specialized services for individuals with cooccurring disorders are provided. - Funding: SAPT Block Grant and State
+Goal: To continue treatment services for individuals with co-occurring disorders (mental illness and substance abuse) in all 15 community mental health regions.

+Strategy: The Bureau of Alcohol and Drug Abuse will continue to allocate funds to each of the 15 regional community mental health centers specifically earmarked for the provision of substance abuse treatment services for individuals with co-occurring disorders (mental illness and substance abuse) as well as staff training regarding the provision of these services.

+Indicator: The number of CMHCs in which specialized services for individuals with cooccurring disorders are provided.